-Amidst the hustle and bustle and where the wafting aroma of spices beguiles you to one direction and the arrays of colourful fabrics to another, is Minab Thursday market.
-One of its kind and I dare say the most dazzling I have yet discovered in Iran.
+Amidst the hustle and bustle, the wafting aroma of spices, and the arrays of colourful fabrics is Minab Thursday market.
+One of its kind and I dare say the most dazzling bazaars I have yet discovered in Iran.

-Unlike the bazaars in big cities which tend to have a male dominant environment, here in Minab, women were taking the lead.
+Unlike the Iranian bazaars in big cities which tend to have a male dominant environment, here in Minab Thursday market, women were taking the lead.
 Although dressed up quite conservative to what we are used to and hidden behind colourful masks, they were assertive and showed no intimidation in working alongside men.

 Ah hour later we got a taxi and were headed to the market.
 Minab Thursday Market starts functioning as early as 5-6 am and ends around 1-2 pm.
 The most interesting and crowded part of the bazaar is the handicrafts section right in the middle where local women dressed in beautiful chadors are selling their artwork.

 The traditional outfit for women of Hormozgan province includes silky embroidered trousers, a patterned chador and in some cases a handmade ornamented burqa or mask.
 The chadors come in all kinds of colours and patterns.
 Some of them are even beaded which are used for formal gatherings and weddings.
 It’s hard to find women dressed in modern clothing, something I absolutely loved to witness as it has become a rare thing in most parts of the country.
-Here however, the culture was left intact which makes Minab such an exotic destination.
+Here, however, the culture is left intact which makes Minab Thursday Market such an exotic destination.

 Coming from a city where seeing women smoke is not a usual scene and normally frowned upon, we quickly noticed that things were very much different in Hormozgan.
 Smoking of any kind was the norm and it applied to both men and women.